 - Spelling is given a high status in our teaching of English.
 We use the 'No Nonsense Spelling' programme from Y2 - Y6 to develop spelling skills for children secure at phonics phase 5.

 - Handwriting is taught and practised regularly across the school.
-From Y4, chidlren can earn a 'pen licence' for demonstrating excellent handwriting and presentation.

 - We use high quality intervention programmes, including 'IDL' and 'Clever Fingers' for children who need support with a specific area of writing.